Family Owned & Operated Since 2015

 Understanding Calorie Burn: Laying in Bed vs. Being Active

-Our bodies need energy—or calories—to maintain basic functions like breathing, circulating blood, and cell production.
-Even at rest, this energy use is called your basal metabolic rate (BMR).
-BMR accounts for roughly 60-75% of the total calories you burn in a day, depending on factors like age, weight, and muscle mass.
+So what does this reveal about your overall energy expenditure?
+Our bodies continually require energy—or calories—to maintain essential functions such as breathing, circulating blood, and producing cells.
+When we are at rest, this energy consumption is referred to as your Basal Metabolic Rate (BMR).
+Remarkably, BMR constitutes approximately 60-75% of the total calories burned in a day, depending on various factors including age, weight, and muscle mass.

 How Many Calories Do You Burn Laying in Bed All Day?